kennux75/MultiTasksVPSServer/README.md

    ### STEP2: Deploy first application and subdomain - netdata

    SWAG comes with predefined configuration files to configure nginx as a reverse proxy.

-THe configuration files are in swag/nginx/proxy-confs/ directory with the .sample extension. cp swag/nginx/proxy-confs/netdata.subdomain.conf.sample swag/nginx/proxy-confs/netdata.<something>.conf Edit it according to your needs.
+   The configuration files are in swag/nginx/proxy-confs/ directory with the .sample extension.

+   cp swag/nginx/proxy-confs/netdata.subdomain.conf.sample swag/nginx/proxy-confs/netdata.<something>.conf

+   Edit it according to your needs.

    In the docker-compose file, uncomment the netdata part, and set everything up.